nmattia/nmattia.com/src/content/blog/skapa-intro.md

 _The first page of an IKEA Billy shelf manual_

-There are a couple notable differences.
+There are a couple of notable differences.
 The font is _not_ the IKEA font (IKEA Sans) but "Kanit", which is about as far as I'll go to try and avoid being sued (IKEA, do reach out if you want to partner though).
 Another big visual difference is that IKEA uses perspective drawings (at least on the first page) whereas Skapa uses orthographic projection (I just like it more).

-Then the goal was to have an interface as minimal as possible, so I just spent a lot of time removing buttons and features after the original implementation.
+The goal was to have an interface as minimal as possible, so I just spent a lot of time removing buttons and features from the original implementation.

 ![Evolution of the UI over time](/images/skapa-intro/skapa-evolution.gif)